Snorkel (swimming): Integrated snorkel construction

-Integrated snorkels must be fitted with valves to shut off the snorkel's air inlet when submerged.
-Water will otherwise pour into the opening at the top and flood the interior of the mask.
+Integrated snorkels must be fitted with valves to shut off the snorkel's air inlet when submerged or water will pour into the opening at the top and flood the interior of the mask.
 Snorkels are attached to sockets on the top or the sides of the mask.

-The skirt of the diving mask attached to the snorkel is made of rubber, or latterly silicone.
-Older-generation snorkel masks come with a single oval, round or triangular lens retained by a metal clamp in a groove within the body of the mask.
+The skirt of the diving mask attached to the snorkel is made of rubber, a synthetic elastomer, or latterly a silicone elastomer.
+First-generation snorkel masks have a single oval, round or rounded triangular lens retained in a groove in the skirt of the mask by a metal clamp.
 An adjustable head strap or harness ensures a snug fit on the wearer's face.
-The body of a mask with full-face coverage is fitted with a chinpiece to enable a complete leaktight enclosure of the mouth.
+The body of a mask with full-face coverage is fitted with a chinpiece to enable a complete leak-tight enclosure of the face, and to prevent the buoyancy of the mask from lifting it up the face and exposing the mouth.

-Older proprietary designs came with special facilities.
-One design separated the eyes and the nose into separate mask compartments to reduce fogging.
-Another enabled the user to remove integrated snorkels and insert plugs instead, thus converting the snorkel-mask into an ordinary diving mask.
-New-generation snorkel-masks enclose the nose and the mouth within an inner mask at the demand end directly connected to the single snorkel with its valve at the supply end.
+Some designs had unusual features.
+One design separated the eyes and the nose into separate mask compartments to reduce fogging and dead space.
+Others enabled the user to remove integrated snorkels and insert plugs instead, converting the snorkel-mask into an ordinary diving mask.
+Second generation snorkel-masks may enclose the nose and the mouth within an inner orinasal pocket which may be directly connected to the single snorkel with its float valve at the upper end.

-Half face snorkel masks
+Half-face snorkel masks

-Half-face snorkel-masks are standard diving masks featuring built-in breathing tubes topped with shut-off valves.
+Half-face snorkel-masks, or integrated snorkel half-masks, are based on standard diving half-masks with built-in breathing tubes topped with float valves.
 They cover the eyes and the nose only, excluding the mouth altogether.
 The integral snorkels enable swimmers to keep their mouths closed, inhaling and exhaling air through their noses instead, while they are at, or just below, the surface of the water.
-When the snorkel tops submerge, their valves are supposed to shut off automatically, blocking nasal respiration and preventing mask flooding.
+When the snorkel tops submerge, their float activated valves are supposed to shut off automatically, blocking nasal respiration and preventing mask flooding.

-Apart from the integral tubes and their sockets, older half-face snorkel-masks were generally supplied with the same lenses, skirts and straps fitted to standard diving masks without snorkels.
-Several models of this kind could even be converted to standard masks by replacing their detachable tubes with air- and water-tight plugs.
-Conversely, the 1950s Typhoon Super Star and the modern-retro Fish Brand M4D standard masks came topped with sealed but snorkel-ready sockets.
+Apart from the integral tubes and their sockets, older snorkel-half-masks generally used the same lenses, skirts and straps used for standard diving masks without snorkels.
+Several models of this kind could be converted to standard masks by replacing their detachable tubes with air- and water-tight plugs.
+Conversely, the 1950s Typhoon Super Star and the modern-retro Fish Brand M4D diving half-masks came with sealed but snorkel-ready sockets at the top of the skirt moulding.
 The 1950s US Divers "Marino" hybrid comprised a single snorkel mask with eye and nose coverage only and a separate snorkel for the mouth.

-There are numerous mid-twentieth-century examples of commercial snorkel-masks covering the eyes and the nose only.
+There are numerous mid-twentieth-century examples of commercially available snorkel-masks covering the eyes and the nose only, requiring the user to breathe through the nose while face down on the surface, but allowing immediate mouth breathing in an emergency if the head is lifted so that the mouth clears the water.
 New-generation versions remain relatively rare commodities in the early twenty-first century.